How To Short Bitcoin, Ethereum and Altcoins

 The information provided on this page is for educational purposes only and is not intended as investment advice.
 We may receive compensation from our partners if you visit their website.
 Read our disclaimer to learn how we make money.

-Cryptocurrency trading platforms have evolved rapidly over the years and created different ways for people to short sell Bitcoin.
+Cryptocurrency leverage platforms have evolved rapidly over the years and created different ways for people to sell Bitcoin with leverage, also known as shorting Bitcoin.
 This is an advanced method to hedge a crypto portfolio or profit from sudden volatility.
-Shorting Bitcoin, or otherwise known as short selling Bitcoin can result in massive profit potential but does carry risk.
-In this guide, we explain what is Bitcoin shorting and when to do it.
+Short-selling Bitcoin can result in massive profit potential but does carry risk.
+In this guide, we explain what is Bitcoin shorting, how to short Bitcoin, and when to do it.

 - Shorting is essentially betting on the asset value decreasing in price

 - Shorting can increase the amount of Bitcoin in a portfolio by profiting on price corrections during an uptrend

 - Short selling can hedge a Bitcoin portfolio to lock in gains and minimize losses during a recession.

 - Short-selling Bitcoin can create significant profit potential by using leverage to borrow more money

 - Short selling is risky and can result in losses that exceed the initial deposit amount